damccull/scguild-rs/README.md

 # Contributing
 ## cargo xtask
-This cargo workspace contains two projects: `norseline-rs` and `xtask`. `xtask` is a simple, bespoke CLI tool written in rust to perform various tasks for this repository that might normally be handled by a makefile or similar script runner.
+This cargo workspace contains two projects: `scguild-rs` and `xtask`. `xtask` is a simple, bespoke CLI tool written in rust to perform various tasks for this repository that might normally be handled by a makefile or similar script runner.

 Instead, these tasks are written directly in rust and the tool is aliased to `cargo xtask` for ease of use anywhere in the repository.